Throttling processes equivalent to full throttling on trees: New Tools for Full Throttling on Trees

-Note that PSD-throttling of weighted graphs is also a generalization of {weighted PSD-throttling} as defined in \cite{PSDT}, wherein the ``weighting" takes the form of a scalar $\omega$ multiplied by the size of $B$, rather than weights on individual vertices: The \emph{weighted PSD-throttling number} of an unweighted graph $G$ is
+Note that this method of throttling on weighted graphs is also a generalization of \emph{weighted $X$-throttling} on unweighted graphs, defined for zero forcing and positive semidefinite zero forcing in \cite{BY,PSDT} as wherein the ``weighting" takes the form of a scalar $\omega$ multiplied by the size of $B$, rather than weights on individual vertices.

-\begin{obs} When the weight function $w$ is constant,i.e., $w(v)=\omega$ for all $v\in V(G)$, throttling of the weighted graph $(G,w)$ is equal to $\omega$-weighted PSD-throttling of the unweighted graph $G$: $\throtplus(G,w) =\throtplus^\omega(G)$.
-When the weight function is identically one, the result is ordinary PSD-throttling. \end{obs}
+\begin{obs} When the weight function $w$ is constant, i.e., $w(v)=\omega$ for all $v\in V(G)$, $X$-throttling of the weighted graph $(G,w)$ is equal to $\omega$-weighted $X$-throttling of the unweighted graph $G$: $\thx(G,w) =\thx^\omega(G)$.
+When the weight function is identically one, the result is ordinary $X$-throttling. \end{obs}

-Next, we define a method by which we can use throttling on weighted graphs to simplify throttling of unweighted graphs.
+Next, we define a method by which we can use full throttling on weighted trees to simplify throttling on unweighted graphs, whenever the process being throttled is equivalent on trees to full throttling.

 \begin{defn} Let $(T,w)$ be a weighted tree and let $v\in V(T)$.
 Then, the components of $T-v$ are called \emph{branches of $T$ at $v$}.
-Branches $T_1$, $T_2$ of $T$ at $v$ are called \emph{symmetric} when
+Branches $T_1$, $T_2$ of $T$ at $v$ are called \emph{weight isomorphic} when